stagebored/McCleanBox/README.md

 - Still very much a work in progress
 - Basic: Timed Counter only
 - Full: River flow computation & basic analysis.
-- Can possibly be used for certain field notes (if I do things).
+- Can possibly be used for certain field notes (if I get round to it).
-- Also possibly an anemometer?

 <img width="578" height="435" alt="Screenshot 2025-10-30 at 11 54 06" src="https://github.com/user-attachments/assets/71762f41-f159-4026-94f3-fc3779e51b42" /><br>
 Various screens and themes.